KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/13-underworld-realm-of-the-dead.md

 The "Underworld" is not a single location but a term mapping two distinct structural functions:

 1. **Function 1 (The C↓ Underworld):** The Embodied World-Node (L₁) as experienced by a Centropic essence undergoing Declivous Centropy.
 For a supernal being, embodiment is the "underworld."
-2. **Function 2 (The E↓ Underworld / Subversal):** The Inverse Hypostatic Layers (IL), which serve as the Declivous Entropic procession path for an Entropic soul following its detachment from L₁ (Embodiment).
+2. **Function 2 (The E↓ Underworld / Subversal):** The Inverse Hypostatic Layers (IL), which serve as the Declivous Entropic procession path for an Entropic soul following its detachment from IL₁ (IES / IEM: Malara / Mania).

 **Core Glyphic Sequences:**